pg787/gen8-boot-sd/README.md

 ## Usage
 1. Set BIOS to AHCI mode.
-2. Flash the SD image to an internal SD card.
+2. Flash the SD image to an SD card.
-3. Insert the SD card into your Gen8’s internal SD slot.
+3. Insert the SD card into your Gen8’s internal SD slot (or you can use a USB stick on the internal port).
 4. Boot the server — GRUB will automatically attempt to boot the SSD first, then fallback to other drives if necessary.
 5. Optionally, select manual entries from the menu.